On Hamiltonian potentials with quartic polynomial normal variational equations: Method to determine families of Hamiltonians with specific NVE

 vanishes on $\Gamma$. \end{proposition}

-\begin{remark} In fact, the NVE of a integral curve depends on the parameterization.
-Our criterion does not depend on any choice of parameterization of the integral curves.
-This is simple, the NVE corresponding to different parameterizations of the same integral curve are related by a translation of time $t$.
-We just observe that a polynomial $Q(a,\dot a, \ddot a,\ldots)$ with constant coefficients is invariant of the group by translations of time.
-So that, if the coefficient $a(t)$ of the NVE (\ref{:NVEa}) for a certain parameterization of an integral curve $\gamma(t)$ satisfied $\{Q=0\}$, then it is also satisfied for any other right parameterization of the curve. \end{remark}
+\begin{remark} In fact, the NVE of an integral curve depends on the parameterization, while our criterion does not depend on any choice of parameterization of the integral curves.
+We observe that a polynomial $Q(a,\dot a, \ddot a,\ldots)$ with constant coefficients is an invariant of the group by translations of time. \end{remark}

 Next, we will see that $\hat Q(x_1,y_1)$ is a polynomial in $y_1$ and its coefficients are differential polynomials in $\alpha, \phi$.
 If we write down the expressions for successive Lie derivatives of $\alpha$, we obtain